 2. Can disagreement be healthy?

-Yes, when handled respectfully, disagreement can lead to new ideas, deeper understanding, and better decision-making.
-It is often essential in innovation and critical thinking.
+Yes.
+When handled respectfully, disagreement can lead to new ideas, deeper understanding, and better decision-making.
+It is often essential in innovation, debate, and critical thinking.

 3. What causes disagreement?

-Disagreements arise from differences in values, beliefs, knowledge, experience, or interpretation of information.
+Disagreements can come from differences in values, beliefs, knowledge, experience, goals, or how people interpret information.
+Sometimes language or assumptions also play a role.

 4. How can disagreements be resolved?